a. Special categories

 - we provide a simple way of opting out of direct marketing; and

 If we collect personal information about you from a third party, we will only use that information for the purposes of direct marketing if you have consented (or it is impracticable to obtain your consent), and we will provide a simple means by which you can easily request not to receive direct marketing communications from us.
 We will draw your attention to the fact you may make such a request in our direct marketing communications.
 You have the right to request us not to use or disclose your personal information for the purposes of direct marketing, or for the purposes of facilitating direct marketing by other organisations.
+To do so, please contact us using the details at the beginning of this Policy, or use the unsubscribe functionality provided in any direct marketing communication that you have received from us.
 We must give effect to the request within a reasonable period of time.
 You may also request that we provide you with the source of their information.
 If such a request is made, we must notify you of the source of the information free of charge within a reasonable period of time.

 It is important that the personal information we hold about you is accurate and current.
 Please keep us informed if your personal information changes during your working relationship with us.